Sheriff: 3 dead, 3 wounded in shooting at Wisconsin tavern

 Advertisement

 Officials originally said two people were injured but said they were checking with hospitals for people who may have been hurt in the shooting.
-Wright said in the updated release that authorities believe there is one "possible unknown shooting victim."
+Wright said in the updated press release that authorities believe there is at least one "possible unknown shooting victim."

 Beth said two people died at the scene.
 The third person hopped in a car with two other people, who moments later flagged down a police vehicle.
 The officer drove the victim to a hospital where that person was pronounced dead, Beth said.